Roadmap to Homes

 Learn more about Philadelphia’s CoC Governance Structure,

-Membership in the CoC is open to all stakeholders in Philadelphia interested in the volunteer opportunity to work towards ensuring homelessness is rare, brief and non-recurring.
+Membership in the CoC is open to all stakeholders in Philadelphia interested in the volunteer opportunity to work towards ensuring homelessness is rare, brief, and non-recurring.
 It is a broad-based coalition of housing and service providers, persons with lived experience of homelessness, advocates, government representatives, and other community members working together to shape citywide planning and decision-making.

 To become a member of the Philadelphia Continuum of Care